Avantika4974/Avantika4974/README.md

 - 👋 Hi, I’m @Avantika4974
-- 👀 I’m interested in learning new technologies and building projects that help me solving some real-life problems
+- 👀 I’m interested in learning new technologies and building projects that help me solve some real-life problems
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate with you to work on really interesting projects.
 - 📫 drop a mail to contact me- avantika4974@gmail.com